Codecademy/docs/content/html/concepts/semantic-html/terms/mark/mark.md

 ---
-Title: '<mark>'
+Title: "<mark>"
-Description: 'Represents part of a text that should be rendered as marked or highlighted.'
+Description: "Represents part of a text that should be rendered as marked or highlighted."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Tags'
+  - "Tags"
-  - 'Semantic'
+  - "Semantic"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `<mark>` semantic HTML element represents part of a text that should be rendered as marked or highlighted, due to being particularly relevant in its specific context.
 It can be used to draw the reader's attention to a specific word, phrase, or section.